Galway is more than just a pretty face, you know? It’s got a lot going on behind its veil of beauty, culture and craic.

 Lynch Memorial Window

-Way back in 1493, the mayor of Galway James Lynch FitzStephen hung his son from the windows of their home after he confessed to the murder of a Spanish merchant who put the moves on his girlfriend.
+This gothic monument has a little bit of a grimmer backstory!
+The window is alleged where the mayor of Galway James Lynch FitzStephen hung his son from the windows of their home after he confessed to the murder of a Spanish merchant who put the moves on his girlfriend.
 Since he couldn’t find anyone to carry out the execution, the mayor was forced to do it himself to ensure that justice prevailed.
-Nowadays this memorial serves as a historical landmark.
+Spooky!

 12-13 Market Street, Galway